-Notwithstanding the provisions of paragraphs 1 and 2 but subject to the provisions of paragraph 4 of this Article, in the case of a company seeking to satisfy the requirements of paragraph 4 of Article 29 of this Convention regarding fees for technical services, if such company fails to satisfy the criteria of that paragraph solely by reason of:

-such company may be taxed in the Contracting State in such fees arise and according to the laws of that Contracting State.
-In these cases, however, the tax so charged shall not exceed the highest rate among the rates of tax to which persons described in the definition of the term "equivalent beneficiary" in sub paragraph e) of paragraph 7 of Article 29 (notwithstanding the requirements referred to in subparagraphs a) and b) of this paragraph) would have been entitled if such persons had received the fees for technical services directly.
-For purposes of this paragraph, a person described in subdivision (iii) of the definition of the term "equivalent beneficiary" in subparagraph e) of paragraph 7 of Article 29 shall be treated as entitled to the limitation of tax to which such person would be entitled if such person were a resident of the same Contracting State as the company receiving the fees for technical services.
-Provision on income from automated digital services to be added to Article 12B a) the requirement in clause B) of subdivision (i) of the definition of the term "equivalent beneficiary" in subparagraph e) of paragraph 7 of Article 29; or b) the requirement, in subdivision (ii) of the definition of the term such company may be taxed in the Contracting State in such payments arise and according to the laws of that Contracting State.
+Notwithstanding the provisions of paragraphs 1 and 2 but subject to the provisions of paragraph 8 of this Article, in the case of a company seeking to satisfy the requirements of paragraph 4 of Article 29 of this Convention regarding payments underlying income from automated digital services, if such company fails to satisfy the criteria of that paragraph solely by reason of the requirement in clause B) of subdivision (i) of the definition of the term "equivalent beneficiary" in subparagraph e) of paragraph 7 of Article 29, such company may be taxed in the Contracting State in which such payments arise and according to the laws of that Contracting State.
 In these cases, however, the tax so charged shall not exceed the highest rate among the rates of tax to which persons described in the definition of the term "equivalent beneficiary" in subparagraph e) of paragraph 7 of Article 29 (notwithstanding the requirements referred to in subparagraphs a) and b) of this paragraph) would have been entitled if such persons had received the payments directly.
 For purposes of this paragraph, a person described in subdivision (iii) of the definition of the term "equivalent beneficiary" in subparagraph e) of paragraph 7 of Article 29 shall be treated as entitled to the limitation of tax to which such person would be entitled if such person were a resident of the same Contracting State as the company receiving the payments underlying income from digital services.